oluwajueda/blog_flutter/README.md

 # A Blog App Built With Flutter

 This project is created to build a mobile blog application using flutter framework.
-It allows users to read blog post and bookmark their favorite posts.
+It allows users to read blog posts and bookmark their favorite posts.

 ## Acknowledgements